Mark Marshall: Swindon Town

 During the pre-season of 2008–09 he joined Swindon Town on trial, but was originally not offered a deal as Town continued their pursuit of winger Kevin Betsy.
 A subsequent loan offer from Bournemouth was rejected.
 However, Swindon's move for Betsy failed as the player joined League One rivals Southend United and Marshall finally joined Swindon in early August 2008 on a two-year deal for an undisclosed fee.
 His debut for the "Robins" came in a 2–0 defeat away to Cheltenham Town on 16 August.
-He continued to make a number of cameo appearances from the substitute bench under manager Maurice Malpas, but his involvement with the first team ended at the same time as Malpas' departure in November 2008.
+He continued to make some cameo appearances from the substitute bench under manager Maurice Malpas, but his involvement with the first-team ended at the same time as Malpas' departure in November 2008.
 New manager Danny Wilson accepted an offer from Bournemouth to take the winger on a one-month loan in January 2009, but Marshall rejected the move.
 He later made a few substitute appearances as the season drew to a close.
-Marshall's first season at Swindon saw him make 15 appearances in all competition, all but one as a substitute.
+Marshall's first season at Swindon saw him make 15 appearances in all competitions, all but one as a substitute.

 In September 2009, Marshall joined League Two side Hereford United on a one-month loan.
 The loan was later extended into a second month after he impressed in his early appearances at Edgar Street.
 He played a total of ten games for the "Bulls".
 He failed to establish himself in the first-team back at Swindon, despite the departure of Anthony McNamee, new loan signing Frank Nouble was preferred.
-He was released by Swindon in May 2010 after struggling for a first team place under manager Danny Wilson.
+Swindon released him in May 2010 after struggling for a first-team place under manager Danny Wilson.

 Barnet

 Marshall joined Barnet as one of manager Mark Stimson's 14 new signings in July 2010.
 He played all 46 of the "Bees" League Two games of the 2010–11 campaign, contributing six league goals to help the club to stay one point above the relegation zone by the end of the season.

 He remained a key player at Underhill for new manager Lawrie Sanchez during the first half of the 2011–12 season.
-However Marshall tested positive for the stimulant Methylhexanamine following a routine drug test on Boxing Day 2011 when Barnet lost 3–0 at Dagenham & Redbridge; he claimed "to have unwittingly taken a banned substance in a supplement".
+However, Marshall tested positive for the stimulant Methylhexanamine following a routine drug test on Boxing Day 2011 when Barnet lost 3–0 at Dagenham & Redbridge; he claimed "to have unwittingly taken a banned substance in a supplement".
 The Football Association later confirmed Marshall would serve a two-year ban from all football activity, which started from the date of his provisional ban on 20 January 2012.
 Marshall was released by Barnet following the expiry of his contract in May 2012.